Core

 Supported Methods

-Section titled “Supported Methods”- GET, POST, PUT, DELETE, PATCH
+Section titled “Supported Methods”- GET, POST, PUT, DELETE, PATCH, HEAD

 Request Configuration